karlvr/SyntaxPane/CONTRIBUTING.md

     git push origin issue-descriptive-name-branch
     ```

-- In GitHub, send a pull request to the upstream master branch.
-Be aware that sometimes ongoing
+- In GitHub, send a pull request to the upstream `work` branch, or to `master` branch if no `work` branch exists.
-  work might occur in a branch such as 'work'.
-If you see that such branch is way ahead of master,
+  If you are unsure about which branch to use as reference,
   consult with us first (through the issue tracker) to determine the best point of merge.
 - If we suggest changes then:
     - Please make the required updates.